Skydance Media: Skydance Interactive

-Skydance Interactive (formerly known as The Workshop Entertainment) is a game division which was launched on May 5, 2016.
+Skydance Interactive (formerly known as The Workshop Entertainment) was a game division which was launched on May 5, 2016.
 It focuses on developing ambitious titles, managing projects licenses with other developers, and developing software innovative game mechanics as well as for VR and emerging platforms.

 In May 2017, Chris Hewish was hired as EVP Interactive help to set and execute overall strategy for Skydance Interactive, and oversee development, partnerships, and new business opportunities.

 On July 18, 2017, its first VR game, Archangel was launched.
 The game recently expanded into an online multiplayer upgrade, Archangel: Hellfire.
 Two days later, Skydance Interactive revealed their second original game called PWND, an multiplayer free to play game released on April 6, 2018, where players use Pwns to win.

 In 2018, Skydance Interactive partnered with Skybound Entertainment to develop a number of original virtual reality video games based on the expansive world of The Walking Dead universe.
 The Walking Dead: Saints & Sinners and The Walking Dead: Saints & Sinners - Chapter 2: Retribution were to be the inaugural titles co-developed by the two companies.
 In 2023, they also published a Final Cut version of Arashi: Castle of Sin developed by Endeavor One and was released on December 5, 2023 on next-generation virtual reality consoles.